1. Home

 Name:

-Hypacrosaurus (Greek for "almost the top lizard"); pronounced high-PACK-roe-SORE-us
+Hypacrosaurus (Greek for "almost the highest lizard"); pronounced hi-PACK-roe-SORE-us

 Habitat: